UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 Initial Inspection
 ##################

-Before powering on, check all components are included and undamaged.
+Before powering on, check that all components are included and undamaged.

 1. Exterior
 -----------